pomkos/cv/index.md

 ## Presentations

 `2021`

+- Examining the link between sleep disturbance and physical activity in Parkinson's disease
+  - Helped undergraduate with evaluation and calculation of statistics, results were presented at Kent State University's Undergraduate Research Symposium
 - Creation of a new model that may predict performance on the SMART dynamic bike in people with Parkinson's disease
   - Research poster at the 35th Annual Graduate Research Symposium
 - Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease